avgvstinee/python-zero-to-hero/README.md

 ---

-## ✨ Author
+## Author

-**Kholofelo (AKIRA)**
+**Kholofelo Augustine**
 Cloud Data Engineer | AI & ML Enthusiast
-📍 SEACOM LTD
+SEACOM LTD
-💡 “Laying the foundation for tomorrow’s intelligent systems — one Python script at a time.”
+“Laying the foundation for tomorrow’s intelligent systems — one Python script at a time.”